mattcolf/streams-api/README.md

 - `GET /v1/streams/{id}`

     Retrieve a single stream.
-Note that ID string are assumed to be 24 character hex encoded streams!
+Note that the ID string is assumed to be 24 character hex encoded stream!
 All other ID formats will result in a 404 error.

     ```
     HTTP/1.1 200 OK